oVirt/ovirt-site/source/feature/networkmaintab.html.md

        add print screen

-*   **Columns**- Name (Can be expanded to show a list of the vnics the network is attached to) , IP Address, Network, Status, Uptime
+*   **Columns**- Name (Can be expanded to show a list of the vnics the network is attached to) , Cluster, IP Address, Network, Status, Uptime
 *   **Actions**- none

 **Templates** (tree of templates that has at least one vnic attached to the network, under each template- a list of the vnics attached to the network)